canonical/ubuntu-mir/README.md

 # Re-Reviewing an approved package

-The MIR team and thereby in extension Ubuntu continuously evolves the MIR ruling.
+The MIR team and thereby in extension Ubuntu continuously evolves the MIR expectations and guidelines.
 For example, we add rules based on painful lessons learned to avoid the same from happening again.
 In that regard the demand for testing, quality and so on might be best practice now, but have not been fulfilled by packages that are in main for a long time.

 The proposed approach would be to: